CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Cryptographic algorithms:
   - Signature algorithms: VeraId only supports RSA-PSS with modulus sizes of 2048, 3072, and 4096 bits.
 Support for EdDSA signatures was considered, but not implemented due to lack of support in the target Hardware Security Modules (HSMs), as documented in https://issuetracker.google.com/issues/232422224.
   - Hash functions: VeraId only supports SHA-256, SHA-384, and SHA-512.
+- VeraId does not require conversion of domain names from Punycode to Unicode.
 - VeraId only disallows at-signs (`@`), tabs, and new lines in user names.
 Otherwise, user names are case-sensitive and may contain spaces in VeraId.

 VeraId is led by the author of this document, who intends to deprecate the VeraId specification in favour of DomainAuth and update the reference implementations to fully comply with this specification.